PAM: Welcome, I’m Pam Laricchia from livingjoyfully.ca. And today I’m here with Jessica Kane. Hi, Jessica!

 PAM: It is interesting how things flow.

 PAM: That’s the whole bigger picture of choices, right?
-I mean, that’s something with unschooling that I think when we bring that lifestyle into our family, we have those bigger picture, wider ranging conversations.
-The concept, it’s not all just about, “Are you going to take care of this pet?”
+I mean, that’s something with unschooling that I think when we bring that lifestyle into our family, we have those bigger picture, wider-ranging conversations.
+It’s not all just about, “Are you going to take care of this pet?”

-PAM: So, much more about the lifestyle and thinking even from the pet’s point of view and we’re going to be away and we go to mountain races, all that kind of stuff.
+PAM: It’s so much more about the lifestyle and thinking even from the pet’s point of view and we’re going to be away and we go to mountain races, all that kind of stuff.
 Like all those pieces come into the conversation.

 JESSICA: Yeah.
 Yeah.